indiana-university/rivet-icons/README.md

 ## API

-The following are some notable contents in this repo.
+The following are some notable contents in the `rivet-icons` npm package.

 | Path | Description |
 | --- | --- |